Ensemble Methods: Wisdom of Crowds

 Build a simplified random forest with bootstrap sampling and majority voting.

-- ✓On tabular data, random forests and XGBoost often beat neural networks
+- ✓On structured tabular data, random forests and gradient-boosted trees consistently match or beat neural networks with far less compute